Accustomed to the fact that khaki army helicopters fly overhead, the inhabitants of Plen de Mor will have to get used to the gray.

 This is not the only feature of the new device.
 Despite the fact that this H160 is designed to join the French Navy (probably in September next year), this H160 is indeed completely civilian.
 “This car in the standard transport version was purchased by Babcock, who then leased it to the French Navy.
 The ten-year contract with the French Armaments Directorate for the French Navy stipulates that Babcock will supply six modified H160 helicopters and keep them operational.explains Alexander Marrier, Babcock’s H160 project manager.

-If the first of the six H160s just released from the factory is present in Cannet-des-Maures, it is to undergo the thirteen modifications requested by the French Navy.
+If the first of the six H160s just left the factory is present in Cannet-des-Maures, it is to undergo the thirteen modifications requested by the French Navy.
 Among them, the main one is the installation of a Euroflir 400 optocoupler from Safran, equipped with an infrared camera with a range of 8 to 10 km.

 In the event of a terrorist attack at sea, on board a ferry or ocean liner, these devices can be used to transport manpower.